Kevin O'Neill (rugby union)

-Kevin John O'Neill (born 24 February 1982) is a rugby union player who plays for Waikato Rugby Union in the Air New Zealand Cup and for the All Blacks.
+Kevin O'Neill is a rugby union player who plays for Waikato Rugby Union in the Air New Zealand Cup and for the All Blacks.
 His position is lock.
-He was born in Te Aroha, New Zealand.

 Career

 Provincial Rugby

 Kevin debuted in 2003 for Canterbury in 2003 in a warm-up match against Fiji who were on the build-up to the 2003 Rugby World Cup.
 He played for Canterbury until 2007 after 29 caps for Canterbury he transferred to Waikato.

 Super 14

 Kevin debuted for the Crusaders.
 He played a number of games beside All Black, Chris Jack.
 He was drafted to the Chiefs and since then has signed with them ending his career in Christchurch.
 O'Neill played most games for the Chiefs in 2008.

 Representative Squads

 New Zealand Under 21

 O'Neill played in the World Cup winning under 21s in 2003 alongside fellow All Black, Adam Thomson.

 Junior All Blacks

 He was a member of the 2005 Junior All Blacks.